lowepowerlab/protocols/electrocompetent_cells.md

 To freeze, add 80 ul of the culture to 1.5 ml tubes on wet ice.
 Once aliquoted, transfer the tubes to dry ice for ~10 minutes before transfer them to a -80°C freezer.
 The cultures should be good for >6 months.
-Date the outside of the box or include a paper tag with the cells to indicate their "Best Buy" date.
+Date the outside of the box or include a paper tag with the cells to indicate their "Best By" date.

 # Electroporation Protocol
 1. Turn on the electroporator and set to 900 V.